rrbanda/amq-streams/README.md

-# Red Hat AMQ streams: Simplify Apache Kafka on Red Hat OpenShift
+# Red Hat AMQ streams: Running Apache Kafka on Red Hat OpenShift using GitOps

 This repository will provide the manifests that can be used to deploy amq streans/kafka in a GitOps way on an OpenShift Cluster.